 The Kibosho Cooperative

 Tanzania borders a few of the great East African coffee producers, namely Burundi, Kenya, Malawi, Rwanda and Uganda.
-The Kibosho cooperative is located in the Moshi district, just south of Kilimanjaro’s peak near Tanzania’s northeastern border with Kenya.
-Kibosho Mwekasungu heads co-op operations and its membership in cultivation and processing (wet), which is achieved using locally-made, hand-driven pulping machines.
-Fermentation is done on a very small scale using buckets in a similar fashion to those frequently used by farmers in rural Sumatra.
-The coffee is then sun dried on patios and/or mats before the dried parchment is delivered to a central collection point and stored in sisal bags prior to its delivery to the local dry mill.
+The Kibosho Cooperative is located in the Moshi district, just south of Kilimanjaro’s peak and near Tanzania’s northeastern border with Kenya.
+Kibosho Mwekasungu heads operations and leads the coop’s membership in cultivation and processing (wet), which is achieved using locally-made, hand-driven pulping machines.
+Interesting to note, the fermentation of this Tanzania Peaberry Microlot is done on a very small scale using buckets in a similar fashion to those frequently used by farmers in rural Sumatra.
+The coffee beans are then sun dried on patios and/or mats and sorted before the dried parchment is delivered to a central collection point and stored in sisal bags prior to its delivery to the local dry mill.
 Once milled and graded, it is put up for auction via the Tanzania Coffee Board.
 In the final stage, the lot is transported over 300 miles south to the Eastern port of Dar Es Salaam for final processing and export.

 Coffee Production In Tanzania

 Cooperative growing is the norm in Tanzania with independent, small farms accounting for approximately 90% of the annual production.
 Practically all of Tanzania’s exported coffee is of the washed type, and although there is a small contingent of robusta grown at lower altitudes, the vast majority is arabica.
 German colonists were responsible the introduction of arabica in the late 1800s along with an array of laws that mandated its cultivation.
 However the northwestern region’s Haya tribe are historically the only people in possession of a documented, pre-German use of coffee believed to have arrived from Ethiopia via Kenya.